Leitner system: Proficiency levels

 Learning sessions are numbered from 0 to 9, then the numbering starts over again (i.e. 0, 1, 2, ..., 8, 9, 0, 1, 2, ...).

 All cards begin in Deck Current.
 All cards in Deck Current are done at every learning session.

 If a learner is successful at a card from Deck Current, it gets transferred to the deck that begins with that session's number.
 For example, if this is session 0, a successful card in Deck Current moves to box 0-2-5-9; If this is session 3, a successful card from Deck Current moves to box 3-5-8-2.

 A box of cards is reviewed when its name contains the current session number.
 For example, if this is session 0, boxes 0-2-5-9, 1-3-6-0, 5-7-0-4, and 8-0-3-7 are done because they all contain the number 0.

 If a reviewed card isn't successful, it moves back to Deck Current.

 If a reviewed card is successful and the last number of its box matches the current session number, then that card moves to the Retired Deck.
 For example, if this is session 9 and you're reviewing box 0-2-5-9, then any successful cards from this box will move to the Retired Deck.

 If a reviewed card is successful and the last number of its box doesn't match the current session number, then that card stays where it is.

 The effect is identical to a 5-box Leitner system, however, whereas in that system each box represents the proficiency level of its contents, here each box represents the session in which it is done.

 Automation

 Ideas similar to these have been implemented into a number of computer-assisted language learning and flashcard software.
-Much of this software makes use of so-called "electronic flashcards".
+Much of this spaced repetition software makes use of so-called "electronic flashcards".